jm1021/churchofjesuschrist/_posts/2024-10-20-jesus_visits.md

 Highlight: Jesus emphasizes the importance of prayer to avoid temptation.
 Scripture: "Verily, verily, I say unto you, **ye must watch and pray always**, lest ye be tempted by the devil, and ye be led away captive by him."

-- Jesus later (chapter 20) instructs the Nephites that they should not cease to pray in their hearts.
-After prayer, we are often counseled to remain open to the Holy Ghost.
-This process of continuous prayer and openness to the Spirit helps us incrementally open our understanding, combat spiritual entropy, and open our understanding.
+- Jesus later instructs the Nephites that they should not cease to pray in their hearts.
+In summary, **"Amen" should not mean the prayer is over.** The word "Amen" in Hebrew means "truly," "so be it," or "let it be."
+These words signify to me action, to continue in a spirit of prayer, and openness to the Holy Ghost.This process of continuous prayer and openness to the Spirit helps us incrementally open our understanding and combat spiritual entropy.

 ### 3 Nephi 19:25-26

 Highlight: The disciples are filled with the Holy Ghost and purified.
-Scripture: "And it came to pass that **Jesus blessed them as they did pray unto him**; and his countenance did smile upon them, and the light of his countenance did shine upon them, and behold, they were as white as the countenance and also the garments of Jesus; and behold the whiteness thereof did exceed all the whiteness, yea, even there could be nothing upon earth so white as the whiteness thereof."
+Scripture: "And it came to pass that **Jesus blessed them as they did pray unto him**; and his countenance did smile upon them, and the light of his countenance did shine upon them, and behold, **they were as white as the countenance and also the garments of Jesus**; and behold the whiteness thereof did exceed all the whiteness, yea, even there could be nothing upon earth so white as the whiteness thereof."

-- As a recently returned missionary, one of my best friends was someone who returned from their mission early.
+- When I was a recently returned missionary, one of my best friends was someone who returned from their mission early.
 That was a hard place to be at that time, and he struggled in the Church.
-He relayed to me one night that his parents, who were temple workers, had radiant countenances when they returned.
-White in light is all colors of the spectrum, symbolizing the purity and completeness we can achieve incrementally through Christ.
+But, in this state he relayed to me one night that his parents, who were temple workers, had **radiant countenances** when they returned from the temple.
+I like to think of the white, as in light, is **the spectrum of all colors together**.
+This scripture **symbolizing the purity and completeness we can achieve incrementally** through the blessings of Jesus Christ.

 ### 3 Nephi 27:27

 Highlight: Jesus sets the standard for His disciples.
 Scripture: "And know ye that ye shall be judges of this people, according to the judgment which I shall give unto you, **which shall be just**.
 Therefore, what manner of men ought ye to be?
-Verily I say unto you, even as I am."
+Verily I say unto you, **even as I am**."

-- In recent reflections or dreams, I experienced exquisite sorrow and exquisite joy at the same time.
-To be like God, we need to experience all emotions: Good - Evil, Joy - Sorrow, Pleasure - Pain.
-Our incremental ability to maintain "all emotions" and "keep countenance radiant" is to become closer to God.
-This is the refiner's fire or mastery.
-Through Christ and His atonement, we are divinely gifted to succeed.
+- In recent reflections or dreams, **I experienced exquisite sorrow and exquisite joy** at the same time.
+To become like God, we need to experience all emotions: Good - Evil, Joy - Sorrow, Pleasure - Pain.
+Our incremental ability to experience "all emotions" and maintain a "radiant countenance" brings us closer to God, helps us feel His presence, and enables us to become as He is.
+This is **the refiner's fire or mastery**.
+Through Christ and His atonement, **we are divinely gifted to succeed**.

-## Samuel the Laminite and President Nelson
+## Samuel the Lamanite and President Nelson

-Watching conference, I felt and had a recollection of Samuel the Laminanite as I heard the Prophet speak.
-Both Samuel the Lamanite and President Nelson emphasize the importance of preparing for the coming of Jesus Christ, staying steadfast in faith, and **the blessings that come from faithful discipleship**.
-These teachings are timeless and provide a strong foundation for combating spiritual entropy.
+Watching conference, I experienced a recollection of Samuel the Lamanite's words as I heard the Prophet speak.
+Both Samuel the Lamanite and President Nelson emphasize the importance of **preparing for the coming of Jesus Christ**, **staying steadfast in faith**, and **the blessings that come from faithful discipleship**.

+These **teachings are timeless**.
+We saw many people fall in the story of Samuel the Lamanite.
+We have heard the declaration of the Prophet repeatedly to live the **covenant path**, **maintain a strong foundation**, and to **combat spiritual entropy**.
 By focusing on these principles, we can fill our proverbial greenery can and maintain spiritual strength and peace.

+While it may be **difficult for many to grasp the immediacy of these events**, the call to be prepared is clear.
+Whether the Second Coming is imminent or not, **being spiritually prepared ensures that we are ready for any event in our lives**.
+By heeding the counsel of both ancient and modern prophets, we can be in tune with the signs that are declared and **be ready for what will be the most significant event in history**, the Millennial Events and the Second Coming of Jesus Christ.

 ### Prophesying of Christ's Coming